Floer theory for Lagrangian cobordisms: Preliminary definitions

-respectively; and \item outside of $\R \times K$, the almost complex structure $J$ coincides with a cylindrical lift in $\mathcal{J}^{\OP{cyl}}_\pi(X)$. \end{enumerate} Condition (b) is needed in order to deal with compactness issues.
-Recall that the contact manifold $P \times \R$ as as well as the Liouville manifold $P$ are non-compact.
+respectively; and \item for some compact $K \subset Y$, the almost complex structure $J$ coincides, outside of $\R \times K$, with a cylindrical lift living in $\mathcal{J}^{\OP{cyl}}_\pi(Y)$. \end{enumerate} Condition (b) is needed in order to deal with compactness issues.